nightingaleproject/Mortality-Data-Quality-Assessment-Examples/README.md

 * Example python scripts to demonstrate calculation of various metrics for assessing mortality data quality:

-  * [proportion_not_certified_within_required_time.py](code/python/proportion_not_certified_within_required_time.py) – Proportion of records that were not certified within the expected time – jurisdictions typically specify how quickly a death should be certified after the actual date of death.
+  * [proportion_not_certified_within_required_period.py](code/python/proportion_not_certified_within_required_period.py) – Proportion of records that were not certified within the expected time – jurisdictions typically specify how quickly a death should be certified after the actual date of death.

+  * [proportion_with_incomplete_funeral_director_fields.py](code/python/proportion_with_incomplete_funeral_director_fields.py) – Proportion of records with at least one “funeral director” field incomplete – funeral directors are typically responsible for providing identifying information and some demographic information.

-  * [proportion_with_incomplete_certifier.py](code/python/proportion_with_incomplete_certifier.py) – Proportion of records with at least one “medical certifier” field incomplete – the medical certifier is the medical professional or authorized person who determines the cause of death and manner of death.
+  * [proportion_with_incomplete_medical_certifier_fields.py](code/python/proportion_with_incomplete_medical_certifier_fields.py) – Proportion of records with at least one “medical certifier” field incomplete – the medical certifier is the medical professional or authorized person who determines the cause of death and manner of death.

-  * [proportion_with_incomplete_demographic.py](code/python/proportion_with_incomplete_demographic.py) – Proportion of records with at least one demographic field incomplete – demographic fields include variables such as age, race/ethnicity, and occupation.
+  * [proportion_with_incomplete_demographic.py](code/python/proportion_with_incomplete_demographic.py) – Proportion of records with incomplete information for any of several demographic fields – demographic fields include variables such as age, race/ethnicity, and occupation.

-  * [proportion_with_incomplete_medical.py](code/python/proportion_with_incomplete_medical.py) – Proportion of records with at least one “other medical factors” field incomplete – other medical factors include variables such as tobacco use and pregnancy status.

   * [proportion_with_one_cause.py](code/python/proportion_with_one_cause.py) – Proportion of records with only one cause of death condition – multiple clinical conditions are typically reported by the medical certifier within Part I and Part II of the death certificate.

   * [proportion_with_unsuitable_underlying.py](code/python/proportion_with_unsuitable_underlying.py) – Proportion of records with unsuitable underlying cause of death (UCOD) – unsuitable UCODs are those which are unknown and ill-defined; immediate and intermediate; and nonspecific.
 This code example also shows how the results can be displayed on a per-certifier basis.

-  * [proportion_without_other_conditions.py](code/python/proportion_without_other_conditions.py) – Proportion of records without other significant conditions – part II of the death certificate contains medical conditions that contributed to the death but were not considered to be part of the chain of events that led to death.

 * Example R scripts (currently just two) to demonstrate calculation of various metrics for assessing mortality data quality:

+  * [proportion_not_certified_within_required_period.R](code/R/proportion_not_certified_within_required_period.R) – operates identically to the related python script.

   * [proportion_with_unsuitable_underlying.R](code/R/proportion_with_unsuitable_underlying.R) – operates identically to the related python script.